NCBI-Hackathons/Resources_for_Designing_Hackathons/Daily_Schedule_Hackathon_Generic.md

     * Everyone else work on first sketch of plan (one page google doc, or similar)

-* All teams return to BOR room
+* All teams return to main location

 * 12:15 - 1:00: Working lunch and sharing of initial searches and discussion between groups (catered lunch opt-in 1; see poll)